Our investment in social programmes has directly benefited over 1.5 million people during the last year.

 The initiatives pursued under the scope of our community investment effort are aligned with the United Nations Sustainable Development Goals (SDGs).
 Most particularly, with five of them: decent work and economic growth; reduced inequalities; responsible consumption and production; quality education; and good health and well-being.
 Specifically, 82% of our community investments go to programmes which prioritise one or other of these SDGs.

 We are aware that would not be efficient to promote initiatives of this kind on our own.
 This is why we collaborate with 409 non-profit entities to tackle shared projects that they spearhead on the ground.
 The idea is to work together to further society's development.
-Last year we cooperated on 594 projects that directly benefitted over 1.5 million people.
+These projects directly benefitted over 2.4 million people.

 To evaluate our contribution to community well-being, at Inditex we use the LBG Model, widely acknowledged around the world, to measure the impact of each of our programmes in terms of their impact depth and type.

 In relation to the depth of our impact, we measure whether our projects have connected with, improved or transformed their beneficiaries.
 As for the type of impact, we evaluate whether they have generated a positive change in their behaviour, contributed to the development of new skills or improved beneficiaries' quality of life.